Tinkerforge/doc/en/source/Hardware/Bricklets/Hall_Effect.rst

 The Hall Effect Bricklet can detect the presence of magnetic fields.
-It counts the appearances of magnetic fields and can thus be used to measure the speed of a wheel.
+It counts the appearances of magnetic fields and can thus be used to measure the speed of a wheel with attached magnet.

 Example applications are: